-3.9.2.
-The member may suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct.

-3.9.3.
-The member must act in accordance with the WASPA complaints and appeal process and if appropriate, suspend or terminate the services of any information provider.
+- 3.9.2.
+The member may suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct. - 3.9.3.
+The member must act in accordance with the WASPA complaints and appeal process and if appropriate, suspend or terminate the services of any information provider. - 4.1.1.

-4.1.1.
 Members are committed to honest and fair dealings with their customers.
-In particular, pricing information for services must be clearly and accurately conveyed to customers and potential customers.

-4.1.2.
-Members must not knowingly disseminate information that is false or deceptive, or that is likely to mislead by inaccuracy, ambiguity, exaggeration or omission.

-11.1.2.
+In particular, pricing information for services must be clearly and accurately conveyed to customers and potential customers. - 4.1.2.
+Members must not knowingly disseminate information that is false or deceptive, or that is likely to mislead by inaccuracy, ambiguity, exaggeration or omission. - 6.2.4.
+Pricing contained in an advertisement must not be misleading.
+If multiple communications are required to obtain content, then the advertised price must include the cost for all communications required for that transaction.
+A clear indication must always be given that more premium messages are required. - 11.1.
+Manner of subscription - 11.1.1.
+Promotional material for all subscription services must prominently and explicitly identify the services as "subscription services".
+This includes any promotional material where a subscription is required to obtain any portion of a service, facility, or information promoted in that material. - 11.1.2.
 Any request from a customer to join a subscription service must be an independent transaction, with the specific intention of subscribing to a service.
 A request from a subscriber to join a subscription service may not be a request for a specific content item.

-11.1.7 Once a customer has subscribed to a subscription service, a notification must immediately be sent to the customer.